Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-Seeking a more spiritual experience when visiting the multi-cultural Asian metropolis that is Singapore?
-Pop by any of these Singaporean temples for a dazzling and inspirational journey!
+Seeking a more spiritual experience when visiting the multi-cultural Southeast Asian metropolis?
+Pop by any of these temples in Singapore for a dazzling and inspirational journey!

-Note regarding access information: While many of these Singaporean temples are conveniently within walking distance from local subway (MRT) stations, you will still require a map in order to pinpoint their exact locations.
+Note regarding access information: While many of the following institutions are conveniently within walking distance from local subway (MRT) stations, you will still require a map to pinpoint their exact locations.

 1. Thian Hock Keng Temple